-- 4 education and outreach implementation strategies are in progress - 3 education and outreach implementation strategies have not been initiated
+- 4 education and outreach implementation strategies are in progress. - 3 education and outreach implementation strategies have not been initiated.

-• Upon review of the priority levels for the education and outreach implementation strategies, NCTCOG and the technical subcommittees made no changes to the priority levels.
+• Upon review of the priority levels for the education and outreach implementation strategies, three strategy priority levels changed.

 7.0 Ongoing stormwater public education participation and inclusion of bacteria-specific materials